alphaofficial/alphaofficial/README.md

 ## Hi there, you found me 👋
-I'm a software developer, proficient in frontend and backend development

 - 🔭 My main technologies are Typescript, NodeJS, React, React-Native, Graphql, NestJS and more.
+- 🛠️ Proficient in both backend and frontend development
 - 🌭 My dream: `while(sleeping){money++;}`
 - ⚡ Fun fact: If you traveled at the speed of light, time would stop